whosonfirst/go-whosonfirst-spatial-duckdb/README.md

 It's an unfortunate extra set of steps but "oh well".

-_This package has not been tested with `marcboeker/go-duckdb/v2` yet._

 ## GeoParquet files

 As of this writing this package targets the GeoParquet files [produced by geocode.earth](https://geocode.earth/data/whosonfirst/combined/).